 Open geometry.
 An open geometry is one in which the covering factor of the gas is small.
 All radiation that escapes from the illuminated face of the cloud, towards the source of continuous radiation, then escapes from the system without further interaction with gas.
 This is thought to be the case in, for example, the broad-line region of active nuclei or a blister H II region.
-In this case L β and higher hydrogen Lyman lines and ionizing radiation produced by recombinations can escape from the nebula.
-This geometry is the default and will be assumed if the sphere command is not specified.
+In this case Lβ and higher hydrogen Lyman lines and ionizing radiation http://sites.google.com/site/cloudy3d/